 WHIMSICAL MEETS LUXURY – Calistoga Motor Lodge and Spa – A chic 1950s vibe surrounds the outdoor lap pool, wading pool and indoor whirlpool, each fed by the resort’s hot mineral springs.
 The property’s Moonacre Bath & Spa is more contemporary in design, and features a lavish spa garden with couches and a wood trellis; inside, guests may enjoy indoor relaxation rooms trimmed in colorful tile.
 Amenities include an array of bath salts from around the world, a mud bar, and rubber duckies to float in the sleek claw-foot tubs with private curtained partitions around each tub.

 CUSTOM SOAKS – Calistoga Spa Hot Springs – How hot do you like it?
 Four outdoor geothermal mineral pools offer choices ranging from a cozy 80 degrees in the multi-lane lap pool to a steamy 104 degrees in the whirlpool.
 The look is modern and sophisticated, with lovely mountain views for daytime swimming and dramatic lighting for nighttime soaks.
 While anytime is a great time for a mineral bath, the whirlpool is particularly wonderful in the winter, protected from rain by a covered patio.

-IN-ROOM RELAXATION – Golden Haven Hot Springs – Hot springs are the focus at this low-key, lodge-style spot that eight of the 28 rooms boast their own two-person, hot springs Jacuzzi tubs plus spring-fed showers.
+IN-ROOM RELAXATION – Golden Haven Hot Springs – Hot springs are the focus at this low-key, lodge-style spot: eight of the 28 rooms boast their own two-person, hot springs Jacuzzi tubs plus spring-fed showers.
 The water comes from the geothermal aquifer burbling beneath the spa.
-At 150 degrees, the water is cooled down before filling the herbal mineral baths infused with aromatic bath salts, and the indoor hot springs pool and the two hot springs whirlpools.
+At 150 degrees, the water is cooled down before filling the herbal mineral baths infused with aromatic bath salts, the indoor hot springs pool, and the two hot springs whirlpools.